 Do you need a pressure washer, foam cannon, or machine polisher?

-- ₹2,500-₹4,500: solid basic wash kit
+- ₹2,500 to ₹4,500: a solid basic wash kit

-- ₹5,000-₹8,000: adds decontamination and protection
+- ₹5,000 to ₹8,000: adds decontamination and protection

-- ₹10,000+: adds pressure washer or entry-level machine polishing setup
+- ₹10,000 and up: adds a pressure washer or an entry-level polishing setup

 A simple starter checklist for Indian car owners